 What will students do on weekends?

 The Activities Committee plans a variety of engaging small group/outdoor activities and on-campus events for students.
-Off-campus trips will be monitored and decisions will be made on a weekly basis based on the current situation surrounding COVID-19.
-Community Service projects are also provided.
+In addition, off-campus trips may include: a trail walk, a trip to a local coffee shop, or to local stores.
+We will be making decisions and carefully selecting trips on a weekly basis based on the current situation surrounding COVID-19.
+Community Service projects are also available.

 How Do day students attend school?